square/kotlinpoet/kotlinpoet-km-specs/README.md

 To aid with this, `toTypeSpec()` and `toFileSpec()` accept optional `ElementHandler` instances to assist in parsing/understanding the underlying JVM code.
-This is important for things like annotations, companion objects, certain jvm modifiers, overrides, and more.
+This is important for things like annotations, companion objects, certain JVM modifiers, overrides, and more.
 While it is optional, represented sources can be incomplete without this information available.
 Reflective and javax `Elements` implementations are available under the `kotlinpoet-elementhandler-*` artifacts.